freeCodeCamp/camper-gitter-bot/README.md

 To install Node, [follow the instructions here](http://blog.teamtreehouse.com/install-node-js-npm-mac)

--   To make your the local server automatically watch for file changes, install "nodemon" (you may need `sudo`)
+-   To make your local server automatically watch for file changes, install "nodemon" (you may need `sudo`)

 ```sh